aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/geometry-and-hierarchy/concatenate-quaternions/_index.md

 ---
-title: Euler to Quaternion C#: Concatenate Quaternions with Aspose.3D
+title: Euler to Quaternion C# - Concatenate Quaternions with Aspose.3D
 linktitle: How to Concatenate Quaternions
 second_title: Aspose.3D .NET API
 description: Learn how to convert Euler to quaternion C# and concatenate quaternions using Aspose.3D for .NET, then save the scene as FBX while avoiding gimbal lock.